 The COVID-19 pandemic has changed a lot in our personal and professional lives.
 The rapid and significant changes brought about by sudden public health restrictions can take a toll on our mental health.
-As this public health crisis unfolds, and as healthcare professionals across the country mount another fight against the country’s second wave of COVID cases, it is easy to reach a pandemic burnout.
+As this public health crisis unfolds, and as healthcare professionals across the country mount another fight against the country’s Delta Surge, it is easy to reach a pandemic burnout.
 Now more than ever, it’s important to take stock of how you are feeling and to make sure you are taking care of yourself.

 Here is a short guide on how to make your mental health a priority and prevent burnout during these uncertain times.